Back to top

 Commitment to Industry Standards

-Leidos uses industry-standard frameworks with which to provide appropriate governance of our cybersecurity efforts.
-To that end, the National Institute of Standards and Technology NIST 800-37 Risk Assessment methodology is used every day as our standard methodology for assessing risk related to hardware, software, systems, and cybersecurity controls.
+Leidos adheres to industry-standard frameworks to provide robust governance over our cybersecurity efforts.
+We employ the National Institute of Standards and Technology (NIST) 800-37 Risk Assessment methodology as our standard approach for evaluating risk related to hardware, software, systems, and cybersecurity controls.

-Our compliance with both NIST 800-171 and ISO 27001 standard speaks to our unwavering and industry-leading cybersecurity program.
-Our business relies entirely on the ability to assure and attest to the confidentiality, security, integrity, and availability of data and systems - that includes our own and those of our customers and partners.
+By maintaining these rigorous certifications and assessments, we reinforce our industry-leading cybersecurity program.
+Our business depends on ensuring the confidentiality, security, integrity, and availability of data and systems—both our own and those of our customers and partners.

 Audit and Risk Assessments